 The California Gold Coast Lacrosse Club was created to give those players and parents, boys and girls, in and going into high school, a chance to play this amazing sport.
 We provide opportunities to those that have played and are new to the sport, a chance to participate in spring and summer programs that fit their needs and desires and give all levels of ability the opportunity to grow and enjoy the sport.

-The spring of 2019 will be our inaugural season.
+Spring 2020 will be our inaugural season.
 The City of Ventura Parks, Recreation & Community Partnerships (PRCP) Department is spearheading this effort alongside a number of gracious, dedicated and experienced parents in the local Lacrosse scene.

 Our initial goal is to offer those potential high school players and parents in Ventura the opportunity to participate.
 However, we will take anyone who wants to play!